alxn0/zet/docs/74/README.md

-# Prompt engineering tactic : Check whether conditions are satisfied
+# Prompt engineering: Check whether conditions are satisfied

 - Check assumpptions required to do the task.
 - Ask to rephrase the questions as STEPS